Super Adventure Rockman

-is a 1998 interactive movie/rail shooter video game developed by Kouyousha and published by Capcom for the PlayStation and Sega Saturn; it is a spin-off of the Mega Man series and follows Mega Man as he attempts to stop an ancient alien supercomputer called "Ra Moon" from taking over the world; the game only saw a Japanese release, and has not been re-released since.
+is a 1998 interactive movie/rail shooter video game developed by Kouyousha and published by Capcom for the PlayStation and Sega Saturn; it is a spin-off of the Mega Man series and follows Mega Man as he attempts to stop an ancient alien supercomputer called "Ra Moon" from taking over the world.
+The game only saw a Japanese release and hasn't been re-released since.

-Considered darker than most Classic series games, Super Adventure Rockman has been met with mixed reception from media critics; Keiji Inafune, who worked on the series until 2010, has also disowned the game, considering it one of the worst Mega Man games across the series.
+Considered darker than most Classic series games, Super Adventure Rockman has been met with mixed reception from media critics; Keiji Inafune, who worked on the series up until 2010, has also disowned the game, considering it one of the worst Mega Man games across the series.

 Plot

 The plot of the game centers on an ancient alien supercomputer named "Ra Moon", which was rediscovered by Dr. Wily in the ruins of the Amazon.
 Wily uses Ra Moon to revive his Robot Masters from previous games in the series.
 Wily also discovers Ra Moon's ability to cease almost all machinery and electricity in the world, as well as causing an invasive virus to spread across all technology.
 Roll is affected by the virus, with Dr. Light immunizing Mega Man and his brothers to prevent them from being infected.
 With Roll in trouble as well as the rest of the planet, Mega Man sets out to stop Wily and Ra Moon before it's too late.